CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - You can poke around the task template design tabs and click on the help links to explore additional template attributes, such as [Email and Slack notifications](../../help/taskNotices.html) based on HTML template assets.

-  - If you're done for now, save ResolveBug.task and resubmit with various values for 'severity' to confirm its impact on the due interval by checking the Tasks tab in MDWHub.
+  - If you're done for now, save ResolveBugAutoform.task and resubmit with various values for 'severity' to confirm its impact on the due interval by checking the Tasks tab in MDWHub.

 ### 2.5 Consume a REST service
-  Way back in [Section 1](#1-implement-a-rest-service) we covered how to produce a REST service.
+  Way back in [section 1](#1-implement-a-rest-service) we covered how to produce a REST service.
 Now we want to consume a REST API, specifically a [microservice](https://en.wikipedia.org/wiki/Microservices), from within our workflow.
 You'll find that the microservice architectural approach, with its emphasis on tightly-focused services, lends itself to the visual orchestration capabilities in MDW.

 #### Import the microservice package
   The MDW term for an activity that invokes an external service (whatever the protocol), is *adapter activity* (or simply *adapter*).
-  In the base package there's a built-in general REST adapter, but the optional `com.centurylink.mdw.microservice' package includes assets that are especially well-suited to the microservice paradigm.
+  In the base package there's a built-in general REST adapter, but the optional `com.centurylink.mdw.microservice` package includes assets that are especially well-suited to the microservice paradigm.
 So first we'll import this package.

   - Back on the Admin tab in MDWHub, select the Assets nav link and click Click Import > Discover.
 Click the Discover button and select